Coulomb Sectors and Scattering for Maxwell-Higgs Fields on Schwarzschild and Slowly Rotating Kerr Backgrounds: Introduction

-\paragraph{A black-box linear estimate package.} The nonlinear part of our argument is robust and uses the background geometry only through a finite list of \emph{linear} estimates for inhomogeneous scalar waves and Maxwell fields.
-We isolate these inputs as the massless package $\Lin_{k}$ below, and we also record the corresponding massive variant $\Lin_{k}^{(m)}$ (Definition~\ref{def:lin-package-massive}) for the Klein--Gordon operator $(\square_g-m^{2})$.
+\paragraph{The new mechanism behind Theorem~\ref{thm:main-slow-kerr-intro}.} The nonlinear part of our argument is robust and uses the background geometry only through a finite list of \emph{linear} estimates for inhomogeneous scalar waves and Maxwell fields.
+We isolate these conditions as the massless estimates $\Lin_{k}$ below, and we also record the corresponding massive variant $\Lin_{k}^{(m)}$ (Definition~\ref{def:lin-estimates-massive}) for the Klein-Gordon operator $(\square_g-m^{2})$.
 Conceptually, $\Lin_{k}$ consists of (i) coercive redshift energy boundedness, (ii) integrated local energy decay/Morawetz control with a controlled degeneration at trapping, (iii) an $r^{p}$ hierarchy in the asymptotically flat region yielding radiation fields, and (iv) linear scattering/final-state well-posedness.

-The Schwarzschild sections of this paper provide a self-contained proof of $\Lin_{k}$ (and more), while on Kerr the package is available by the definitive linear decay and scattering literature.
+The crucial point is that these four linear ingredients are not merely convenient estimates; they are the conditions needed to run the nonlinear theory.
+After Coulomb subtraction, every nonlinear term is measured in the same source norm that appears in $\Lin_{k}^{(m)}$.
+The redshift and Morawetz part of the estimates closes the global bootstrap, the $r^{p}$ hierarchy produces the radiation fields and quantitative decay, and the linear final-state theory converts those bounds into nonlinear wave operators and asymptotic completeness.
+Thus the geometry enters only through the availability of $\Lin_{k}^{(m)}$.

+Theorem~\ref{thm:method} formalizes this as a theorem of independent interest: an admissible stationary black-hole exterior with the top-order linear estimates collected in $\Lin_{K}^{(m)}$ inherits the small-data nonlinear scattering theory for Maxwell-Higgs.
+The Schwarzschild sections below verify this mechanism directly.
+On slowly rotating Kerr the paper uses the scalar estimates and the slowly rotating Maxwell estimates, and it makes no rotating claim outside the zero-sector established regime.

 \begin{definition}[Admissible stationary black-hole exterior] An \emph{admissible stationary black-hole exterior} consists of an asymptotically flat stationary black-hole exterior $(\mathcal D,g)$ together with an \emph{admissible structure}